.well-known MCP Configuration for External Service Integration

 .well-known/

-├── mcp.json # Main MCP configuration
+├── mcp.json # Machine-readable endpoint metadata

 ├── services.json # Available services